aws-amplify/docs/js/graphql.md

 As shown above the `GraphQLTransform` class takes a list of transformers and later is able to transform GraphQL SDL documents into CloudFormation documents.

-### The transform lifecycle
+### The Transform Lifecycle

-At a high level the `GraphQLTransform` takes the input SDL, parses it, validates the schema is complete and satisfies the directive definitions, calls each transformers `.before()` method if one exists, walks the parsed AST and called the relevant methods if they exists (e.g. `object()`, `field()`, `interface()` etc), in reverse order calls each transformer's `.after()` method if one exists, and finally returns the context's finished template.
+At a high level the `GraphQLTransform` takes the input SDL, parses it, and validates the schema is complete and satisfies the directive definitions.
+It then iterates through the list of transformers passed to the transform when it was created and calls `.before()` if it exists.
+It then walks the parsed AST and calls the relevant transformer methods (e.g. `object()`, `field()`, `interface()` etc) as directive matches are found.
+In reverse order it then calls each transformer's `.after()` method if it exists, and finally returns the context's finished template.

 Here is pseudo code for how `const cfdoc = transformer.transform(schema);` works.